11 Important Single-Use Plastic Swaps to Make Now

 What does this mean exactly?
 For one, all single-use plastic items — including shopping bags, straws, and food packages — will be banned, as they’re rarely recycled.
 But there’s no reason to wait until 2030 to quit plastic.
 With all the sustainable alternatives to disposable home goods on the market, why not start cutting single-use plastics out of your life right now?

-Below, our favourite eco-friendly swaps for some of the most common single-use plastic household items, so you can get a head start on doing your part in in 2021.
+Below, our favourite eco-friendly swaps for some of the most common single-use plastic household items, so you can get a head start on doing your part now.

 Mesh cotton grocery bags